-9 About C and C++ in This Course
+7 About C and C++ in This Course

-Although both MPI and OpenMP support parallel programming in both C and C++ (as well as Fortran77 and Fortran90), most of the programming examples that I use are written in C. The Pthreads library is only accessible using C. Some students have a knee-jerk reaction when they hear this, thinking, "but I don't know C." This is not quite true.
+Although both MPI and OpenMP support parallel programming in both C and C++ (as well as Fortran77 and Fortran90), most of the programming examples that I use are written in C. The Pthreads library is a C library, designed to be linked from C programs.
+Some students have a knee-jerk reaction when they hear this, thinking, "but I don't know C." This is not quite true.
 The C++ language contains most of the C language.
 If you know C++, you know a great deal of C. There are minor differences that arise in the syntax of declarations (such as structure and function declarations), but the real problem is that most students never learn how to use the C standard libraries.
-Most students learn C++ stream I/O and never bother to learn what seem to them like archaic functions of the C standard I/O library.
+Most students learn C++ stream I/O and never bother to learn what they think are archaic functions of the C standard I/O library.
 These functions are at times much more useful than any found in C++.
 In general, you ought to know some C, as a student of computer science, because there are things you can do much more easily and quickly in C than with C++.
-You will be free, however, to use C++ when writing code in the course, if that is your preference.
+You will be free, however, to use C++ when possible in the course, if that is your preference.

-10 Assignments, Exams, and Grading
+8 Assignments, Exams, Presentations, and Grading